maarky/lazy/README.md

     }

 As you can see, the getArticles() method doesn't need to know anything about how the articles are retrieved or whether or not they have already been retrieved.
-It just needs to get the value from the Lazy object and leaves it to that object to worry about the details.
+It just needs to get the value from the Lazy\Container object and leaves it to that object to worry about the details.

 Warning
 -------

 It is important to know that this value will only be generated once.
 This means that it is intended to be immutable.
-If any change in the application or the object containing the Lazy object changes and requires a new value for that Lazy object then you should not use this class for that.
+If any change in the application or the object containing the Lazy\Container object changes and requires a new value for that Lazy\Container object then you should not use this class for that.

 This behavior is intentional and it is a feature, not a bug.